pyrsia/pyrsia/docs/rfc/0000-template.md

 - Does this feature exist in other package managers and what experience have their community had?
 - For community proposals: Is this done by some other community and what were their experiences with it?
 - For other teams: What lessons can we learn from what other communities have done here?
-- Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.
+- References: Are there any published papers or great posts that discuss this?
+If you have some relevant research to refer to, this can serve as a more detailed theoretical background.
+Existing implementation references for practical background can also help fill in a proposal.

 This is an excellent place to share research notes, articales or proof of concepts that can support or educate the reviewers.